Justin Towndale

 Justin Towndale is a Canadian politician who currently serves as the mayor of Cornwall.
 He had previously served as a councillor on the city council.

 Early life

-Justin was born in Toronto and moved to Cornwall as an infant after being adopted by his parents, Angelo and Margaret.
-While Justin's adoptive parents are Indian his biological mother was Trinidadian.
+Towndale was born in Toronto and moved to Cornwall as an infant after being adopted by his parents, Angelo and Margaret.
+While Towndale's adoptive parents are Indian, his biological mother was Trinidadian.

-His parents migrated from India to Canada from Kochi with Angelo arriving in Canada in 1969 and Margaret arriving later, in 1971.
-Justin attended The University of St. Michael's College at the University of Toronto.
-He graduated with an Honours Bachelors of Arts, with a Double Major in Political Science and Canadian Studies with a Minor in History.
-Following graduation, Justin worked at Queen's Park for John Milloy for four years.
+His adoptive parents migrated from India to Canada from Kochi, with Angelo arriving in Canada in 1969 and Margaret arriving later, in 1971.
+Towndale attended The University of St. Michael's College at the University of Toronto.
+He graduated with an Honours Bachelors of Arts, with a double major in political science and Canadian studies, and a minor in history.
+Following graduation, Towndale worked at Queen's Park for John Milloy for four years.

-Towndale is a Captain in the Primary Reserve of the Canadian Armed Forces.
+Towndale is a captain in the Primary Reserve of the Canadian Armed Forces.
 He is a member of the Stormont, Dundas and Glengarry Highlanders, and represented the regiment in the commemorative parade in Ottawa to honour the late Queen Elizabeth II.